-Section 10 of the Juvenile Justice ( Care and Protection of Children) Act ,2000, states that as soon as a juvenile in conflict with law is apprehended by police, he shall be placed under the charge of the special juvenile pole unit of the designated of police officer who shall immediately report the matter to a member of the board.
-Section 21 of this act prohibited publication of name and other particulars of the juvenile in conflict with law or child in need of care and protection involved in any proceeding under the Act.
+Section 10 of the Juvenile Justice ( Care and Protection of Children) Act, 2000, states that as soon as a juvenile in conflict with law is apprehended by police, he shall be placed under the charge of the special juvenile pole unit of the designated police officer who shall immediately report the matter to a member of the board.
+Section 21 of this act prohibited publication of the name and other particulars of the juvenile in conflict with law or child in need of care and protection involved in any proceeding under the Act.

 Sections 23-26 deal with special offences like cruelty to a juvenile, employment of child for begging and specified punishments for these offences.
 Section 28 provided for alternative punishment in cases where an act or omission constituted an offence under this act as well as under any central or state Act.

-Many new provisions has been added to the Juvenile Justice ( Care and Protection of Children) Act, 2015 by substituting the old provisions like orders regarding a child not found to be in conflict with law, powers of children’s court, child attained age of 21 years and yet to complete prescribed term of stay in a place of safety.
+Many new provisions have been added to the Juvenile Justice (Care and Protection of Children) Act, 2015 by substituting the old provisions like orders regarding a child not found to be in conflict with the law, powers of children’s court, child attained the age of 21 years and yet to complete the prescribed term of stay in a place of safety.
 Procedure in relation to children in conflict with law is being dealt with under sections 10 to 26.
-Some of the relevant provisions of the act of 2015 regarding procedure in relation to children in conflict with the law are as follows:
+Some of the relevant provisions of the act of 2015 regarding the procedure in relation to children in conflict with the law are as follows:

 Section 10 of the Juvenile Justice (Care and Protection of Children) Act, 2015 read as follows-